wrightflyer/XFM/README.md

 *saveJSON*: The first option will pre-tick the "save JSON" option on the Setup screen if this is "true".
 This means that each time a patch arrives from XFM it is saved as PATCH_\<name>.json.
 You can use this to save factory presets easily before you accidentally/deliberately destroy them! ;-)

 *showOutlines*: This will add white bounding rectangles to make the position of the controls/labels more obvious.
-It has this effect...
+It has this effect (click picture to see a bigger version where the distinction is clearer)...

 ![Outlines](readme_pics/outlines.png)